-- 1.1 The game, called Slots, will be played in the arena defined in section 3.3.
-The objective of this game is to achieve as many points as possible by placing your tokens in slots and zones to capture them. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
+- 1.1 The game, called Capture the Flag, will be played in the arena defined in section 3.3.
+The objective of this game is to have as many flags as possible in your scoring zone by the end of the match. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
 The staging area will be clearly marked on the day. - b) Attach four robot badges.
 These badges will be provided by Student Robotics officials in the staging area.
 Section 3.2 provides more information about these badges, as well as their dimensions and mounting requirements. - c) Place their robot in the starting corner that they are assigned.
-The robot must be placed such that it is entirely within this starting corner, with no parts overhanging its boundary. - d) Place one of their tokens in/on their robot if they so wish.
-The token must be taken from one of the rows nearest the robot's starting corner. - e) Vacate the arena 40 seconds before the scheduled start time.
+The robot must be placed such that it is entirely within this starting corner, with no parts overhanging its boundary. - d) Vacate the arena 40 seconds before the scheduled start time.
 During the 40 second period prior to the start of the match there must be no interaction with the robot.